-- 801.2d An object is within a player's range of influence if it's controlled by that player or by another player within that many seats of that player. - 801.3.
-Creatures can attack only opponents within their controller's range of influence or planeswalkers controlled by those opponents.
+- 801.2d An object is within a player's range of influence if it's controlled by that player or by another player within that many seats of that player.
+In addition, a battle is within a player's range of influence if it's protected by that player or by another player within that many seats of that player. - 801.3.
+Creatures can attack only opponents within their controller's range of influence, planeswalkers controlled by those opponents, and battles protected by those opponents.
 If no opponents are within a player's range of influence, creatures that player controls can't attack. - 801.4.
 Objects and players outside a player's range of influence can't be the targets of spells or abilities that player controls. - 801.5.
 Some cards require players to make choices.
 These cards work differently when the limited range of influence option is used. - 801.5a If a player is asked to choose an object or player, they must choose one within their range of influence.